 Daughter of Spartanburg educators, Kathryn Harvey, makes a splash in South Carolina’s fourth congressional district race.
 With incumbent Wiliam Timmons fighting to keep the seat, Harvey brings a vivid, energetic passion toward her campaign.

-Timmons, though invited to join the on-campus forum, declined the opportunity to visit.
+Timmons, though invited to join the on-campus forum, declined to respond to the opportunity to visit.
 However, both Timmons and Harvey engaged in a televised debate on Fox Carolina News on Oct.
 22.

 The crowd brought together Wofford students and Spartanburg community members alike.
 However, the emphasis was on the college students.